| THE

 must understand both.
 First, one must understand that virtually every

 individual carries some "trust baggage."
+This

 consists of past perceived betrayal experiences that have resulted in "never

 again" categorical decisions and defensive blind spots.
+We are

 ready to be suspicious.
 An economic downturn, with its concomitant feel of

 scarcity, makes this propensity to suspicion even more labile.
+A second

 obstacle can be lack of courage.
 For some leaders, it takes courage even to